Prue Warrilow - Chair

 Master of Education (Adult) (University of Technology); Bachelor of Social Science (Macquarie University); Bachelor of Optometry (University of NSW); Diploma of Management.

-Christina has a diverse background as a clinical optometrist, owning and managing a number of practices, followed by executive roles – leading programs in health and community services across business development, policy, strategic planning and communications.
-She has also held positions in clinical workforce development and training in NSW Health, and aged care workforce development, leading the Aged Care Workforce Innovation Network (WIN) Program.
-As CEO of Focus Home Care and Disability Services, Christina leads an innovative new entrant in the aged care industry, applying her executive leadership, transformation and strategic skills in a rapidly growing and complex business environment.
+Christina Harlamb has a diverse background as a clinical optometrist, owning and managing several practices, followed by executive roles – leading programs in health and community services across business development, policy, strategic planning and communications.
+She has also held positions in clinical workforce development and training in NSW Health and aged care workforce development, leading the Aged Care Workforce Innovation Network (WIN) Program.
+As CEO of Focus Care, Christina leads an innovative new entrant in the aged-care and disability services sector, applying her executive leadership, transformation and strategic skills in a rapidly growing and complex business environment.